ndea/notifyor/README.md

 ```

 ### Linux
-If you want to receive growl notifications on a linux system you have to install the *libnotify-bin*
+If you want to receive growl notifications on a linux system you have to install the *libnotify-bin*.

 ```bash
 sudo apt-get install libnotify-bin
 ```